Mellanox/network-operator/deployment/network-operator/README.md

 Before starting the upgrade to a specific release version, please, check release notes for this version to ensure that no additional actions are required.

-Since Helm doesn’t support auto-upgrade of existing CRDs, the user needs to follow a two-step process to upgrade the network-operator release:

-- Upgrade CRD to the latest version
-- Apply helm chart update

 ### Check available releases